WICG/import-maps/CONTRIBUTING.md

 ## Reference implementation

 We maintain a reference implementation in the [`reference-implementation/`](https://github.com/WICG/import-maps/tree/master/reference-implementation) subfolder.
-This is currently serving as a prototyping ground before we start working on the formal specification.
-Eventually we anticipate it co-evolving alongside the specification, in the same was as is done for other standards like Streams, URL, and the MIME type parser.
+This reference implementation, along with its tests, is meant to co-evolve along with the specification and stay in sync.

 ## Tests

-This specification is not yet far enough along to have [web platform tests](https://github.com/web-platform-tests/wpt).
-But soon!
+This specification has [web platform tests](https://github.com/web-platform-tests/wpt), in the [`import-maps/`](https://github.com/web-platform-tests/wpt/tree/master/import-maps) subdirectory.
+All normative specification updates need accompanying web platform test changes.

-In the meantime, unit tests that validate individual algorithms accompany the reference implementation, and should be updated as part of it.
+Tests for parsing and resolution are driven by [JSON files](https://github.com/web-platform-tests/wpt/tree/master/import-maps/data-driven/resources), in a [documented format](https://github.com/web-platform-tests/wpt/tree/master/import-maps/data-driven).
+This repository also contains a copy of these files in [`reference-implementation/__tests__/json`](https://github.com/WICG/import-maps/tree/master/reference-implementation/__tests__/json).
+Currently this repository and the web platform tests repository are synchronized manually.

 ## For maintainers: identifying contributors to a pull request